-Here are a few common grooming mistakes, and how you can go about successfully grooming your feline while avoiding them.
+Here are a few common cat grooming mistakes and how you can successfully groom your feline while avoiding those mistakes.

 Maybe you adopted an adult cat who’s already passed the kitten stage.
 While starting early in life is ideal, you can still make your grown-up cat comfortable from the moment you start grooming.
 Make it a positive experience!

-You want to avoid a situation where your cat starts to view the brush as something to fear.
-Too often, cat owners don’t create positive early experiences with grooming.
+Avoid a situation where your cat starts to view the brush as something to fear.
+Too often, cat parents don’t create positive early experiences with grooming.
 Their adult cats fall into unwanted behaviors and get anxious around the brush.

 Don’t make that mistake.
 Start brushing your cat and using positive reinforcement shortly after you bring them home.

 It’s a common misconception to think that you can get away with just brushing your cat on the odd occasion.
 The truth is that, for your standard short-haired variety of feline, you’ll want to brush at least a couple of times every week.

 If you find yourself cohabiting with a luxurious long-haired kitty, you’ll really need to make sure you’re running that brush through those locks every single day.